Globe Business, Blackpanda roll out cyber response services

 “By leveraging our ICT ecosystem, we provide organizations with a practical and affordable way to stay secure, remain prepared, and build lasting customer trust,” he added.

-Cyber threats in ASEAN are growing more dangerous and costly, with data breaches averaging $3.23 million in 2024.
+Cyber threats in ASEAN are growing more dangerous and costlier, with data breaches averaging $3.23 million in 2024.

 The financial sector took the heaviest hit, shouldering losses of $5.57 million.
 Across the region, ransomware and phishing incidents jumped 29 percent, underscoring the rising sophistication of attacks.